NixOS/nix.dev/source/tutorials/packaging-existing-software.md

 Hello, world!
 ```

 We've successfully packaged our first program with Nix!

-The experience was a little bit *too* magical though, so up next we'll package another piece of software which has external dependencies and a different means of building, which will require us to lean more on `mkDerivation`.
+Up next, we'll package another piece of software which has external dependencies that present new challenges, requiring us to lean more on `mkDerivation`.

 ## Something Bigger
 The `hello` program is a simple and common place to start packaging, but it's not very useful or interesting, so we can't stop there.